tsegall/fta/README.md

 ### Signature Detail ###
 **Structure Signature** - Base 64 encoded version of '&lt;Base Type&gt;:&lt;TypeInfo&gt;'.
 Where &lt;Base Type&gt; is as defined above and &lt;TypeInfo&gt; is either the TypeQualifer if a known Semantic Type, e.g. NAME.FIRST or the detected Regular Expression + the set of shapes.

-**Data Signature** - Base 64 encoded version of a JSON structure which includes the following attributes: totalCount, sampleCount, matchCount, nullCount, blankCount, minLength, maxLength, cardinality, cardinalityDetail, outlierCardinality, outliertyDetail, shapesCardinality, shapesDetail, leadingWhiteSpace trailingWhiteSpace, multiline
+**Data Signature** - Base 64 encoded version of a JSON structure which includes the following attributes: totalCount, sampleCount, matchCount, nullCount, blankCount, minLength, maxLength, cardinality, cardinalityDetail, outlierCardinality, outlierDetail, shapesCardinality, lengthFrequency, shapesDetail, leadingWhiteSpace trailingWhiteSpace, multiline

 Additional attributes captured in JSON structure:
 - Included if statistics are enabled: min, max, mean, standardDeviation, topK, bottomK